[In] mathematics... we never know what we are talking about, nor whether what we are saying is true. Bertrand Russell

 ‘Sink or Swim’ policy confirmed, strengthened to ‘absolute hands off, with no monitors’.

-165 Colony Vessel Magog launched, crashes on Qish, lands in the Nuh Wisp.
+715 Colony Vessel Magog launched, crashes on Qish, simultaneously lands in the Nuh Wisp.

 Some eco-regeneration makes fewer ready to risk ‘sink or swim’, or to accept lifetime separation from kin.